Walking Holidays in Southern England

 Why do this walk?

-A gentle introduction to long-distance walking along one of the best way-marked National Trails in the country
+A gentle introduction to long-distance walking along one of the best way-marked National Trails in the country.

-Sublime scenery, from gently rolling countryside to quintessentially English villages, with beautiful churches and cosy Cotswold Inns
+Sublime scenery, from gently rolling countryside to quintessentially English villages, with beautiful churches and cosy Cotswold Inns.

-Steeped in history, you will encounter Medieval Wool Towns, Neolithic Burial Barrows, ancient abbeys and stately homes
+Steeped in history, you will encounter Medieval Wool Towns, Neolithic Burial Barrows, ancient abbeys and stately homes.

-The UNESCO World Heritage Site of Bath with its Roman remains and Georgian Architecture.
+Visit the UNESCO World Heritage Site of Bath with its Roman remains and Georgian Architecture.

 For those who love to stride out amid the fragrance of salty sea air and with the warmth of the sun on their face, the Isle of Wight Coastal Path is a dream come true.